mattbryanking/GVSU-CIS350-JUMPERS/README.md

 # JUMPERS

-We are planning to make a sprite-based, movement-focused 2D platformer similar to [Jump King](https://nexile.se/jump-king/).
-We are using the Unity engine, and are planning on using online assets for the project.
-As the project plan becomes clearer and more fleshed out, this descirption will be updated to reflect those advancements.
+JUMPERS is a sprite-based, movement-focused 2D platformer similar to [Jump King](https://nexile.se/jump-king/).
+The game aims to combine comfortable platforming with a difficult jump mechanic to create a platformer that rewards forward thinking.
+Levels are simple but punishing, and use powerups to add variety.
+We used the Unity engine and C# to develop the game.
+Assets were taken online from various resources like itch.io, the Unity Store, and SoundCloud, and all fall within fair use.

 ## Team Members and Roles